Dvpsadmin/performance-dashboard/README.md

-# Performance page
+# Performance dashboard

-A performance page generator that lets you host a page which show others how your servers perform.
+A performance dashboard generator that lets you host a dashboard which show others how your servers perform.
 Since it uses Github pages hosting is all for free.
 It uses [Server Density](https://www.serverdensity.com/?utm_campaign=perf-dashboard&utm_source=github&medium=repo) to pull metrics from your servers, however PRs are welcome to integrate with other metrics solutions.
-You can see what our page looks like [here](https://stats.serverdensity.com).
+You can see what our dashboard looks like [here](https://stats.serverdensity.com).

 ## A short demo
 ![Demo](/docs/demo.gif "Demo")